eskfest/igaming-phishing-threat-intelligence/README.md

 ## Disclaimer
 This project is strictly for **educational and cybersecurity defense purposes**.
 The authors do not endorse gambling but advocate for the safety of digital consumers against fraud.

+---
+*For threat reporting or removal requests, please visit our official website at [eskfest.org](https://eskfest.org).*